-According to the Australian coach, the referee ignored the red card for Lewis Dunk when the Brighton defender tackled Dejan Kulusevski dangerously.
-He said: "The penalty we had was clear and it only took them three minutes to make the decision.
+According to the Australian manager, the referee overlooked a red card for Lewis Dunk when the Brighton defender made a dangerous tackle on Dejan Kulusevski.
+He said: "The penalty we conceded was clear and they only took three minutes to make the decision.
 I have no complaints about that situation."

-Coach Postecoglou during Tottenham's away match against Brighton at American Express Stadium on December 28.
+Coach Postecoglou during Tottenham's away match against Brighton at the American Express Stadium on December 28.
 Photo: Reuters

 Vy Anh